Discover Japan's rich heritage

 For centuries, Kansai has been the cultural heartland of Japan.

+A region on the western side of the main island of Honshu, Kansai is where you’ll find the traditional Japan of your imagination; winding cobbled streets lined with dark wooden houses, the sound of distant gongs in the mountains and the smell of incense in the rain.
 Also known as the Kinki Region, Kansai is sometimes seen as the more quirky counter to its eastern neighbor, Kanto.
 Kansai people are known for their humor, love of food and for riding on the other side of the escalator.
 They also speak a distinct dialect known as ‘Kansai-ben’.

 Found right in the heart of the Kansai, Osaka serves as the economic and commercial gateway into the rest of the region.
 Osaka City is home to several sightseeing spots all of which are a short train ride away from each other.
 Start your day with a stroll around the Osaka Castle grounds then hit the shopping streets of Dotonbori or Shinsaibashi and end your trip with breathtaking night views at Umeda Sky Building.
 If you’d rather go out into nature, venture further out into the prefecture as there are several hiking trails that cater to varying difficulty levels.

 Kyoto is known as the ancient capital of Japan.
 Nowadays tourists both domestic and international flock to the prefectural capital to explore the many traditional temples and shrines that are scattered all over the city.
 Try to visit the many UNESCO World Heritage Sites within the city like Kinkaku-ji, Ginkaku-ji and Kiyomizudera Temple to name a few.
 From Kyoto Station a one-day bus pass allows travelers to reach majority of the sightseeing spots with ease.
 At dusk wander around the Gion district and if you’re lucky you may just spot a geisha or two.